 Consequently, the transition described in [Ephesians 2] verses 5f. as being made alive with Christ, etc. pivots on being joined to Christ in an existential sense....
 The transition from being an object of God's wrath (v.
 3) to experiencing his love (v.
-4) takes place at the point of being joined (existentially) to Christ.7 moment of being joined existentially to Christ."8 In Gaffin's teaching, all of salvation - including redemption, justification, sanctification, adoption, and glorification - comes by means of this "union with Christ" through baptism.
+4) takes place at the point of being joined (existentially) to Christ.

-A few pages later Gaffin calls this "union with Christ" commencing with water baptism "the inception of the individual Christian existence, the
+A few pages later Gaffin calls this "union with Christ" commencing with water baptism "the inception of the individual Christian existence, the moment of being joined existentially to Christ."
+In